chatnoir-eu/chatnoir-web/src/chatnoir_web/doc/api-advanced/management.md

     - `day`: daily limit (-1 for unlimited)
     - `week`: weekly limit (-1 for unlimited)
     - `month`: monthly limit (-1 for unlimited)
+- `comment`: optional comment stored with the key

 ### Example:
 #### Request: